If so, a conservatorship may be the solution to ensure that you are properly able to care for this incapacitated person.

 A conservatorship is the appointment of a conservator or guardian by a court to care for another adult, the conservatee, who is incapacitated by illness or old age.

-As a good estate planning attorney in Covina and Temple City, Tony always likes to ensure that his clients understand the types of conservatorship.
+As good estate planning attorneys in Covina and Temple City, we always like to ensure that our clients understand the types of conservatorship.

 There are two types of conservatorships:

 - Conservator of the Person

 Through a conservator of the person, you, as the conservator, will be able to make healthcare-related decisions on behalf of the incapacitated person, the conservatee.